scott-whitehurst/borg-ai/README.md

 Help:
 Display the commands available for description, capture user input and describe the functionality and how to properly invoke that action

-Extract: Currently will extract a tar file if it exists - planned functionality would be to perform the required extract command based on the extension (tar,zip,etc) into a directory structure determined by the content.
+Extract: Extract an archive file of the most common formats, performing requisite action based on the extension.
+Currently outputs to /tmp, consider a structure determined by the content.
 Consider the opposite bundle action also

 Time:
 When time is given as a parameter, provide two strings referring to the time of day and whether the user should be on/off the job